islajr/moodbot-api/ai/Documentation.md

 - Maximum 5 words
 - Relevant to the user's message
-- Included in REST response
+- Included in the `/chat/` response

 Example slugs:
 ✅ `"feeling overwhelmed"`